-Farnsworth House Inn - Gettysburg PA Real Haunts
+Farnsworth House Inn - Gettysburg PA Real Haunted Place

 The original part of this house was built in 1810.
 It was a house of shelter for the Confederate sharpshooters.
 At the time of the three-day conflict a civilian - a little girl - died during battle after she was accidentally shot.
 After battle, the house served as a hospital.
 Today the property is believed to be haunted by dozens of ghost, including that of a nurse named Mary.
 The cellar of the house is particularly haunting.

 Mouse over photos to see photo credits.

 Be the first to Share Your Experience with this haunt.